connorturlan/spring-resourcing-api/readme.md

 -   Should be able to assign existing temps to jobs via POST /jobs & PATCH /jobs/{id}
 -   You must use a relational database

+### Bonus

-### Bonus- Temps should be able to manage other temps (will require an additional field)
+-   Temps should be able to manage other temps (will require an additional field)
 -   When you request a temp record it should display the reports of that temp
 -   Should be represented in the database as a nested set (research what nested sets are)
 -   GET /temps/tree - should display the whole tree of temps